EichlerLab/svpop/README.md

 DATA: Path to input.
 See supported types for a description of what DATA should point to.

 VERSION: Can be used by parsers to modify how variants are parsed.
-Currently only used for documentation purposes.
+May be set for any input for documentation purposes. some input types, like pavbedhap, will alter where it looks in the variant call output for input files.
+This string may be enclosed with double-quotes to prevent Excel from interpreting it like an integer (i.e. Excel likes to change 3.0.0 to 3, but "3.0.0" would be left as is and SV-Pop will strip the quotes).

 PARAMS: Additional parameters: